Appealing an administrative decision

 By letter

 Submit your objection by letter.
-In your objection, put at least the following information:
+Your objection must include the following information:

-• registration number and description of the written decision you wish to object to;
+• registration number and description of the written decision against which you wish to lodge an objection;

-• The reasons why you disagree with the decision (these are the grounds of your objection);
+• the reasons why you disagree with the decision (these are the grounds for your objection);

-• An authorization (if you are objecting on behalf of someone else);
+• an authorisation if you are filing an objection on behalf of someone else);

 • your signature.

-Please note that you cannot object anonymously.
-Any interested parties, such as a permit holder, will be informed that you have objected.
+Please note that you cannot submit an objection anonymously.
+Any interested parties, such as a license holder, will be informed that you have submitted an objection.

 Send the objection by mail to: